 REACH Compliance For EU Exporters In China

 The Chinese chemical regulatory framework has become increasingly influenced by international chemical regulations, in particular, the European and US framework.
-The previous legislation of management of new chemical substances in China was amended on October 15th, 2010, through the enactment of the ‘Measures for the environmental management of new chemical substances’ by China’s Ministry of Environmental Protection (MEP).
+The previous legislation of management of new chemical substances in China was amended in 2010, through the enactment of the ‘Measures for the environmental management of new chemical substances’ by China’s Ministry of Environmental Protection (MEP).
+The Chinese Ministry of Ecology and Environment (MEE) issued its Order 12 – The Measures for the Environmental Administration Registration of New Chemical Substances in 2020.
+It replaces China MEP Order 7 and comes into force on 1 Jan 2021.
 This regulation is similar to EU REACH and adopts several principles and concepts of the European regulation, and thus has been called ‘China REACH’.
 However, China REACH is a general term for legislation covering hazardous, toxic and new chemical substances while the Measures specifically regulate new chemical substances.

 No single Chinese regulatory authority is responsible for chemicals registration.
 A number of government authorities deal with chemical management in China.
 This means a simple chemical product can fall in the jurisdiction of several authorities.